parsampsh/adminx/doc/08_access_api.md

 \Adminx\Access::remove_user_from_group($user, $group);
 ```

-now, user is removed from that group.
+Now, user is removed from that group.

 ## add_permission_for_group
-this method adds a permssion for group.
+This method adds a permssion for group.

 ```php
 $group = \Adminx\Models\Group::find($x);
 \Adminx\Access::add_permission_for_group($group, 'the-permission');
 ```

-now, that group has `the-permission`.
+Now, that group has `the-permission`.

-also you can use flag argument to Deny the permission for the group users:
+Also you can use flag argument to Deny the permission for the group users:

 ```php
 $group = \Adminx\Models\Group::find($x);